The DGC Open: Defending champ Thippong ready for strong home challenge from Sandhu, Bhullar, Kapur

 India has more than a dozen players on the Asian Tour who have a full Tour card for the world's third largest Tour, which will have close to USD 50 million in prize purse in 2023 with its schedule including 10 International Series events and full field Tour events.

-The historic Delhi Golf Club course was first designed by five-time Open winner, Peter Thomson, and was later redesigned by the nine-time Major winner, Gary Player, who was present at the inaugural edition of The DGC Open presented by Mastercard.
+The historic Delhi Golf Club course was first designed by five-time Open winner, Peter Thomson.
+It was later redesigned by the nine-time Major winner, Gary Player, who was present at the inaugural edition of The DGC Open.
 The 6,900-yard (approximately) iconic DGC is spread over 179 acres and nestled in the heart of Delhi.
 (ANI)